babashka/sci/doc/ai/0008-cljd-port.md

   round-tripping each eval through the native build (like ./sci on the JVM).
 A ctx carrying override fns cannot serialize, so those tests use sci/eval-string (in-process), matching the JVM.
-The JIT `dart test` suite cannot catch a tree-shaken reflective path; this can.
+The JIT `dart test` suite cannot catch a tree-shaken reflective path.
+This can.
 This is why overrides are the right interop model for Dart, which has no runtime reflection.

 Non-record deftype works on cljd: the cljs arm